Cheap Face Paint…We always Seem to Buy it…

-Every year, Halloween comes and goes, and every year, I have a pile of cheap face paint from years before that I desperately want to use, but I have not been able to make it work.
+Every year, Halloween comes and goes, and every year, I have a pile of cheap Halloween face paint from years before that I desperately want to use, but I have not been able to make it work.
 You know what I’m talking about.
-That cheap face paint that they sell at all of the stores before Halloween, like Walmart and Value Village.
+That face paint that they sell at all of the stores before Halloween, like Walmart and Value Village.
 Not the expensive professional face paint.
-The ugly color multi-pack that’s way more expensive than it should be, but still not too expensive to discourage you from buying it… Well, I’ve had it up to here! (picture me indicating to my eyebrows).
-I have had enough of this cheap stuff just growing and never being used….
-So this year, I took it upon myself to learn how to apply this cheap face paint properly so that it looks good.
-Now, please keep in mind, I’m not very talented at the actual design part of face painting, so the results below may not be what you’re hoping for.
+The ugly color multi-pack that’s way more expensive than it should be, but still not so expensive as to discourage you from buying it.
+I have had enough of this cheap stuff just growing and never being used.
+So, I took it upon myself to learn how to apply Halloween face paint properly.
+Or at least so that it looks good.
+Now, please keep in mind, I’m not very talented at the actual painting designs part of face painting.
 But the method is sound!
-I swear!

-The first thing you need to know about this face paint is that it’s cheap, so the results you get won’t be like what you see when kids get their faces painted at the fair or birthday parties.
+The first thing you need to know about this face paint is that it’s cheap.
+As such, you will not get the same results as what you see at festivals and birthday parties.
 This is not that kind of paint.
 You can still get decent results with this cheap face paint.
 It just takes time, practice, and the right tools.

 This picture is the stuff I’m talking about.